 Note: A laboratory that has previously participated in MTL programs or currently participates in the CTF program with another NCB is not considered a new CTF for this purpose; however it needs to fulfil the requirements of this OD.

-After progression to a higher stage, a CTF is entitled to be registered to operate, within their recognized scopes, at lower-level stages, without additional assessments, agreements and reports.
-If requested by the CTF, the registration is handled by the NCB.
+After progression to a higher stage, a CTF is entitled to operate, within its recognized scope, at lower-level stages, without additional assessments, agreements, registrations and reports.
 Such operation shall be in compliance with all other requirements for these stages, and will result in the issuance of appropriate CB Test Reports for the relevant stages.

 It is the NCB’s decision to allow a CTF to progress to the next stage.